In the Press

 Dr. Jutras discovered that the peptidoglycan – a key structural component of the bacterial cell wall – in Borrelia contains unique chemical modifications that distinguish it from that of other bacteria.
 Building on this, his team’s work has demonstrated that Borrelia releases peptidoglycan fragments during growth and division – fragments that may circulate and be detected in urine, creating a complement to Galaxy’s existing work in noninvasive Lyme antigen detection.

-Both Galaxy Diagnostics and Dr. Jutras have been participants in the LymeX Diagnostic Prize initiative, a national effort created to accelerate novel Lyme diagnostics on a path toward FDA review and approval.
-By joining forces, Galaxy and Virginia Tech signal a shared commitment to collaborative innovation that centers on the needs of patients and clinicians.
+Both Galaxy Diagnostics and the late Dr. Brandon Jutras participated in the LymeX Diagnostic Prize initiative, a national effort created to accelerate novel Lyme diagnostics on a path toward FDA review and approval.
+The collaboration between Galaxy and Virginia Tech reflected a shared commitment to advancing scientific innovation centered on the needs of patients and clinicians.

 The Virginia Tech agreement builds on Galaxy’s model of partnering with leading universities to translate breakthrough science into clinically meaningful diagnostics.
 Galaxy has previously collaborated with NC State, and this new partnership further strengthens Galaxy’s position as a trusted commercialization partner for bringing next-generation tick-borne disease innovations from the lab to real-world patient care.